patrickmylius/hello-world/README.md

 # Hello world #
 ## **Welcome to my First repository** ##
 ### Greetings!! ###
 ***My name is Patrick.
-I am 25 years old and lives in Køge.
+I am 25 years old and lives in Køge :denmark:.
 I love coffee and programming, how ever, I am a newbie at programming, PRO at drinking coffee***.

 _**Link to my FB**_